lucascamacho/coevo_mut_antag/README.md

 guides and tutorials available:

 - [Guide_coevo_mut_antag](https://github.com/lucascamacho/coevo_mut_antag/blob/master/Guide_coevo_mut_antag.pdf): Guide showing my project basic ideas, my model and how do i implement it on R. These guides ends in a single plot showing the average species traits changing in time.

+- [Tutorial_MutAntNet](): IN PROGRESS.
+Tutorial to explain what i've being doing in the scripts where i explore how the presence of antagonism (like cheaters) influences the coevolutionary process in mutualistic networks.
+You will that i try to explain step-by step the basic ideas of my scripts and how do i visualize the results of my simulations.

+- [Tutorial_ContDepCoevo](): IN PROGRESS.
+This tutorial shows the base ideas of the scripts which explores the coevolutionary process in context-dependent interactions.
+You will that the basic ideias of this scripts and those from the MutAntnet tutorial are pretty similar.
+Please, check carefully the data visualization of this tutorial, which uses disparity metrics from macroevolutionary studies.

 ### Running my simulations